 Co-Ownership Of Patent

-• All Co-Owners Must Consent To Join Suit For Any Co-Owner To Have Standing: Must join all legal-title co-owners of the patent as plaintiffs.
+• All Co-Owners Must Consent To Join Suit For Any Co-Owner To Bring Suit: Must join all legal-title co-owners of the patent as plaintiffs.
 Waterman (U.S. 02/02/1891); Advanced Video II (Fed.
 Cir.
 01/11/18) (2-1) (aff’g dismissal of complaint for lack of standing because co-owner not a party); Israel Bio-Engineering (Fed.
 Cir.
 01/29/07) (aff’g Summ.
 J. of no statutory standing; “a co-owner acting alone will lack [prudential] standing”).
 Typically co-owner can resist such joinder notwithstanding FRCP 19(a), unless has granted exclusive license to the plaintiff or has waived right not to join.
 UNM (Fed.
 Cir.
 06/06/14) (2-1) (“the right of a patent co-owner to impede an infringement suit brought by another co-owner is a substantive right that trumps the procedural rule for involuntary joinder under Rule 19(a)”; aff’g lack of standing), rehearing en banc denied (6-4) (Fed.
 Cir.
 09/17/14).
 Each co-owner (legal title) of a patent must consent to join a suit enforcing the patent.
 DDB Tech.
 (Fed.
 Cir.
 02/13/08) (exceptions to rule that a co-owner cannot be involuntarily joined are (1) an exclusive licensee may join the patent owner as an involuntary plaintiff in an infringement suit, and (2) a co-owner who, by agreement, waives his right to refuse to join suit, may be forced to join an infringement suit); Ethicon (Fed.
 Cir.
 02/03/98) (dismissing suit where co-owner refused to join); Schering (Fed.
 Cir.
 01/08/97) (“‘one co-owner has the right to impede the other co-owner’s ability to sue infringers by refusing to voluntarily join in such a suit’”).
+Failure to join co-owner does not pose jurisdictional or Constitutional standing issue.
+AntennaSys (Fed.
+Cir.
+10/07/20).
+See 35 USC 262 (“In the absence of any agreement to the contrary, each of the joint owners of a patent may make, use, offer to sell, or sell the patented invention within the United States, or import the patented invention into the United States, without the consent of and without accounting to the other owners”).

 • Note: Rule that co-owners cannot be joined by Rule 19(a) may be susceptible to challenge as patent exceptionalism.
 See Advanced Video II (Fed.
 Cir.
 01/11/18) (2-1) (O’Malley, J., concurring op.) (long discussion of why court’s precedents are wrong).